hyperdxio/hyperdx/README.md

 comprehensive documentation on how we balance between cloud-only and open source features in the future.
 In the meantime, we're highly aligned with Gitlab's [stewardship model](https://handbook.gitlab.com/handbook/company/stewardship/).

-## Frequently Asked Questions

-#### How to suppress all logs from HyperDX itself ?

-To suppress logs of a service, you can comment out the `HYPERDX_API_KEY` environment variable in the docker-compose.yml file.
-The alternative is to set the `HYPERDX_LOG_LEVEL` environment variable to 'error' to only log errors.

 ## Contact